plaam/mc-discord-bot/mc-discord-bot/README.md

 ## About

-The tutorial video for this project can be found [here]('https://www.youtube.com/watch?v=XfIPKahZ29E') on my youtube channel.
-Feel free to follow along!

 This program connects a Discord Bot and Minecraft Chat Bot together, allowing messages sent on both platforms to be combined into one chat.

 Messages sent from a discord channel (or all channels) will be sent to the Minecraft server's chat by the Minecraft bot.
 Messages sent on the Minecraft server are sent to a Discord channel (or any channel/s) by the Discord Bot.